“How much?” the prospective client asked.

 It comes down to the value proposition presented by the digital agency and how much a client can pay.
 It will be a trade-off between the expected ROI and the capital investment needed to generate that ROI.
 Every business has input costs associated with the preparation of its goods for sale and website design is just one of many.
 A good agency will be forthcoming with ideas and completely transparent.
 Like all relationships, trust will be a big driver.
 The prospective agency should go through a detailed scoping and discovery phase with you.
 A common understanding and agreement needs to be reached between both parties on what will physically be delivered.

 What do you think?
-How much should a website cost?
+How much should a website design cost?